We're here to help

 You can receive the HECS‑HELP discount for upfront student contribution payments of $500 or more if you are eligible for HECS‑HELP assistance.
 You will receive a discount of 10 percent on the upfront payment.
 You may choose to pay some of your student contributions upfront and defer the rest with a HECS‑HELP loan.

-For example, if you make an upfront payment of $900, the government will pay one‑ninth of $900, being $100.
-So you get the benefit of reducing your fees by $1000.
-You can then pay for the remainder of your student contribution amount with a HECS‑HELP loan.
+For example, if you make an upfront payment of $900, the Government will pay one‑ninth of $900, being $100.
+So you get the benefit of reducing your fees by $1000 ($900 paid and $100 Government discount).
+If you have any remaining fees, you can then pay for the remainder of your student contribution amount with a HECS‑HELP loan.

 I have just finished school.
 The course I want to study has now become more expensive.
 What should I do?

 If you are an eligible domestic university student, you can still defer your upfront costs through a HECS-HELP loan.
 If you want to study at university, you should continue to consider all relevant aspects of this big decision.
 Like in high school, students tend to do best when they study the things that they are interested in.

 If I apply for a course transfer for Trimester 1 2021, will I pay the new CSP rates?